truenas/middleware/docs/userguide/freenas_intro.rst

 * The ZFS pool version can now be upgraded by clicking the "Upgrade" button in the :menuselection:`Storage --> Volumes --> View Volumes` screen.

+* The :command:`afpusers` command has been added.
+Similar to `macusers <http://netatalk.sourceforge.net/3.0/htmldocs/macusers.1.html>`_, it can be used to list the users connected to AFP shares.

 * Kernel iSCSI has replaced :command:`istgt`.
 This improves support for VMWare VAAI acceleration and adds support for Microsoft ODX acceleration and Windows
   2012 clustering.